Miss Moneypenny: Summary

 Miss Moneypenny is the private secretary of M, the head of MI6.
 She holds the rank of Second Officer in the Women's Royal Naval Service, which is a prerequisite rank for this position.
-She is cleared for Top Secret, Eyes Only, and Cabinet-Level intelligence reports, the last of which she is often required to prepare, and in some cases present.
+She is cleared for Top Secret, Eyes Only, and Cabinet-level intelligence reports, the last of which she is often required to prepare, and in some cases present.

 M's personal assistant is utterly dedicated to her work, which means she has little time for a social life.
 A close confidante of her boss, she also enjoys a flirtatious—though never consummated—relationship with James Bond, whom she understands perfectly.

-Moneypenny was never given any backstory until the film Skyfall (2012), when she was re-introduced to the series following the 2006 reboot of the series' continuity.
-Moneypenny, now played by Naomie Harris and given the first name Eve, is originally a field officer assigned to work with Bond on an operation in Istanbul.
-It ends in disaster when she is ordered to shoot through Bond while he is fighting hand-to-hand combat with the mercenary they are chasing.
+Moneypenny was never given any backstory until the film Skyfall (2012), when she was re-introduced to the series following the 2006 reboot of the series' continuity Casino Royale.
+Moneypenny, now played by Naomie Harris and given the first name Eve, is originally a field officer assigned to work with Bond (Daniel Craig) on an operation in Istanbul.
+It ends in disaster when she is ordered to shoot through Bond while he is fighting hand-to-hand combat with Patrice (Ola Rapace), the mercenary they are chasing.
 She hits Bond, who falls off a bridge and is assumed dead.
 She is temporarily suspended for this and reassigned to desk duty, assisting Gareth Mallory (Ralph Fiennes), the Chairman of the Intelligence and Security Committee, who has been assigned to watch over MI6.
-When Bond resurfaces and returns to duty, she meets with him in Macau and aids in locating an agent of main villain Raoul Silva's (Javier Bardem) before returning to London.
+When Bond resurfaces and returns to duty, she meets with him in Macau and aids in locating Sévérine (Bérénice Marlohe), an agent of main villain Raoul Silva's (Javier Bardem) before returning to London.
 Later in the film, she is a participant in another shootout with Silva, when he ambushes a public inquiry into MI6.
 By the end of the film, she decides to retire from fieldwork and becomes Mallory's secretary once he takes over the role of M.